bugsbugsbux/notes-on-nix/notes-on-nix.md

   option-declarations.

-Moreover, the module system injects some **utility functions** into the namespace of each module; see: options,
+Moreover, the module system injects some **utility functions** into the namespace of each module; see: Options,
 <https://github.com/NixOS/nixpkgs/blob/c45e6f9dacbe6c67c58a8791162cbd7e376692fa/lib/modules.nix#L1396>.

 ### Options